jimski427/maintainerr-overlay-helperr/README.md

       CRON_SCHEDULE: "0 */8 * * *" #Configure the schedule CRON should execute the script; default is          every 8 hours
       RUN_ON_CREATION: "false" #Set to true if you want the script to execute once on initial boot; will        use CRON after or set to false to use only CRON

+      REAPPLY_OVERLAY: "false" #Will reapply overlays every time the script runs if set to true

       PLEX_COLLECTION_ORDER: "asc" #Choose between ascending (asc) and descending (desc)
       REORDER_COLLECTIONS: "Leaving Soon" #Name of the colletion to be reodered.
 You can specify         multiple seperated by , "Leaving Soon, Not Watched, Bad Movies"